vibe-d/webchat-tutorial/tutorial/tutorial.md

 		}
 	}

-As we can see, the code still looks almost the same. `RedisList` will issue all the necessary Redis commands for appending and reading of the list entries.
+As we can see, the code still looks almost the same apart from using `insertBack` instead of the `~=` operator for appending messages. `RedisList` will issue the necessary Redis commands for appending and reading of the list entries.

 Enabling horizontal scaling
 ---------------------------

-Now that we have a fast and persistent chat service running, there is just one thing missing from the initial promise of this article: we need to enable the service to scale horizontally.
-With regards to the storage, this is easy to do by distributing the chat rooms across different Redis instances, for example by using [Redis Cluster][redis-cluster].
-But we also need to handle the case where users connect to different instances of the web service and want to chat with each other.
-For that, the different instances need to be able to notify each other about new messages, so we have to extend the basic `ManualEvent` based notification mechanism.
+Now that we have a fast and persistent chat service running, there is just one thing missing from the initial promise of this tutorial: we need to enable the service to scale horizontally.
+With regards to the storage, this is basically already done by using a scalable database.
+The chat rooms can be distributed over multiple database instances, for example by using [Redis Cluster][redis-cluster].
+But we also need to handle the case where we scale the web service backend itself by distributing requests over a set of instances.
+The different instances would have to be able to notify each other about new messages, so we have to extend the basic `ManualEvent` based notification mechanism to something that works across processes.

 Fortunately, Redis has a PubSub functionality that we can use here.
 It consists of named "channels" to which any client can send messages.
 All clients connected to the database can then subscribe to one or more of those channels and will each receive these messages.
 For our use case, to keep things simple, we are going to use a single channel to which we will send the names of the rooms that got new messages.